Home Up Feedback

 Almost any characters can be used in Distinguished Names.
 However, some must be escaped with the backslash "\" escape character.
 Active Directory requires that the following characters be escaped:

-In addition, ADSI requires that the forward slash character "/" also be escaped.
-The nine characters above, plus the forward slash, must be escaped in VBScript programs.
-If you view attribute values with ADSI Edit you will see the nine characters above escaped, but not the forward slash.
-Utilities (like adfind.exe) that do not use ADSI need to have the nine characters above escaped, but not the forward slash.
+In addition, ADSI requires that the forward slash character "/" also be escaped in Distinguished Names.
+The ten characters above, plus the forward slash, must be escaped in VBScript programs because they use ADSI.
+If you view attribute values with ADSI Edit you will see the ten characters above escaped, but not the forward slash.
+Utilities (like adfind.exe) that do not use ADSI need to have the ten characters above escaped, but not the forward slash.

 Some characters that are allowed in Distinguished Names and do not need to be escaped include:

-If you are binding to an object and specifying the Distinguished Name in the binding string, the characters listed above must be escaped with the backslash escape character.
+If you are binding to an object in Active Directory and specifying the Distinguished Name in the binding string, the characters listed at the top of this page must be escaped with the backslash escape character.
 For example:

 Set objUser = GetObject("LDAP://cn=Wilson\, Fred,ou=Sales,dc=MyDomain,dc=com")